 11. Try to Make Each Learning Experience Enjoyable

-Realistically speaking, you will not find joy in certain course work.
+Realistically speaking, you will not find joy in certain coursework.
 You may even find that there are even certain topics that you are completely disinterested in.
 That is completely normal and it is likely that you will not be interested in every topic you cover.
-However, this can lead to you not being motivated in the content that is being presented to you.
+However, this can lead to you not being motivated by the content that is being presented to you.
 So, it is important that you find ways to make the content more enjoyable for you.